Eugene6174/takenoff/README.md

 # Contents

-This project is going to share same experiences of OpenStack.
+This project is going to share same experiences of cloud computing.

 ---